Chapter 7 Bankruptcy for LLCs and Corporations

 When you file for Chapter 7, you lose control of the company.
 The bankruptcy trustee takes over the business assets and determines whether it's in the best interests of the creditors to sell the business as a whole or to sell off the assets.

-• The sales proceeds will be reduced by the percentage the trustee will receive as payment.
+• The sales proceeds will be reduced by the percentage the trustee receives as payment.

-• You won't be able to negotiate and settle debt for an amount lower than what's owed.
+• You give up the ability to negotiate and settle debt for less than the balance owed.

 Any outstanding balance left after the trustee makes a payment will remain due and payable.
-As a result, you could be left with more liability than if you had negotiated with the creditors and sold the assets on your own.
+As a result, you could owe more on a personal guarantee than if you had negotiated with the creditors and sold the assets.

-It's also fairly simple for a creditor to file an adversary proceeding—essentially a lawsuit—alleging any liability-shifting theories that would allow a creditor to collect from an individual's personal assets.
-The possibility of opening the door to these types of litigation is often enough for most to avoid this chapter (more below).
-For more information, see Adversary Proceedings in Bankruptcy.
+It's also relatively simple for a creditor to file an adversary proceeding—essentially a lawsuit—alleging liability-shifting theories that would allow a creditor to collect from an individual's personal assets.
+The possibility of opening the door to these types of litigation is often enough for most to avoid Chapter 7 bankruptcy (more below).

 Personal Liability for Corporate or LLC Debts

-Even though corporate entities and LLCs are responsible for their own debt payment, individuals can still find themselves liable for business obligations.
+Even though corporate entities and LLCs are responsible for debt payment, individuals can still find themselves liable for business obligations.
 Here are a few situations that can give rise to personal liability.

 • Trust fund taxes.
 Responsible parties (often an officer or managing member) can be held liable for "trust fund taxes," such as taxes withheld from an employee's income.

 • Alter ego claims.
-A creditor can go after the personal assets of an individual if it can prove that the corporation or LLC was a sham or an alter ego of the shareholder.
+A creditor can go after an individual's personal assets if it can prove that the corporation or LLC was a sham or an alter ego of the shareholder.
 Establishing this type of claim involves filing a lawsuit to pierce the corporate veil that shields a stakeholder's private assets from the business's creditors.
 A successful suit opens up more assets from which the creditor can collect.

 • Other fraud claims.
 Most fraud involves an attempt to hide money from creditors.
-If proven, an individual would be required to make the harmed party whole (pay the money back) and possibly face criminal penalties, too.
+If proven, an individual would be required to make the harmed party whole (pay the money back) and possibly face criminal penalties.

 • Personal guarantees.
 An individual can agree to be responsible for business debts by cosigning or personally guaranteeing a loan or pledging personal assets as collateral—a common practice when a business lacks a profit history or valuable assets.

-Better yet, if most of your debt is related to the business (as opposed to consumer debt for personal needs), you might be able to qualify even if your income exceeds Chapter 7 limitations.
-Having more business debt than consumer debt allows you to avoid Chapter 7 income requirements and the means test.
-So even if you have a healthy income, you still might be able to wipe out the personal guarantee in Chapter 7 bankruptcy.
+Better yet, if most of your debt is related to the business (as opposed to consumer debt for personal needs), you might qualify even if your income exceeds Chapter 7 limitations.
+You can avoid Chapter 7 income requirements and the means test if you have more business debt than consumer debt.
+So, even if you have a healthy income, you still might be able to wipe out the personal guarantee in Chapter 7 bankruptcy.

 Need More Bankruptcy Help?